DavidLXu/Dexhand_VisionPro_Teleop/README.md

 4. Trajectories are saved in the `recorded_trajectories` directory with timestamp-based filenames

 #### Replaying
+There are two types of replaying.
+The first type only replays the trajectory without dynamics.
 ```bash
 # For convenience, use the replay script
 ./run_replay.sh [path/to/trajectory.json]